 76th Annual Maine Agricultural Trades Show

 Maine’s January trades show will once again take place at the Augusta Civic Center.
-This, free, three-day annual event will offer visitors a mixture of agricultural classes, education and product displays as well as an expanded farmers market.
+This, the free, three-day annual event will offer visitors a mixture of agricultural classes, education, and product displays as well as an expanded farmers market.
 The 2017 trades show theme is “Maine: Local, Quality, and Sustainable.”

 Whitcomb is happy to say that last year’s experiment to have a farm stand at the show was a huge success and that it will be expanded in 2017.
 He likes that attendees walk away from the show with Maine produce in their bags and not just brochures and business cards.